Michigan Rear End Car Accidents: What You Need To Know

 Call Michigan Auto Law for a free consultation with a lawyer

-If you were injured in a rear end car accident, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you were injured in a rear end car accident in Michigan, you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.

 (Source: Michigan Traffic Crash Facts, Statewide 2019, Crash, Crash Experience By Crash Type)